• Skip to main content

 Notes

-• Store leftovers in an airtight container in the refrigerator for up to 3 days or in the freezer for up to 3 months.
+• Storage: Store leftovers in an airtight container in the refrigerator for up to 5 days or freeze for up to 3 months.

 Nutrition